In an era embodying the spirit of activism, how can your business challenge and redefine the norm in order to benefit our world and our people?

 - Engaging the right target audience has given them strong relationships with the corporate community.

 In addition to being an incredibly successful business, Belu is an award-winning social enterprise.
-Required to invest at least 50% of their profits, Belu invest 100%.
-They partner with WaterAid and have agreed the partnership until 2030, with the aim of giving £100,000 per year.
-By 2017 they’d already handed over £2.2million.
+Social enterprises are required to invest at least 50% of their profits into social purpose, Belu invest 100%.
+They partner with WaterAid and have committed to partnership until 2030 aligning with the UN Sustainable Development Goals.
+To date they’ve given over £3M, and aim to make £1M net profit in 2018.

 Belu do well because they stay true to who they are, have clear guiding principles and know themselves.
 They have a strong digital presence and a well-targeted and executed strategy.
 By creating a brand that’s honest, hard-working and beneficial to all, they’ve changed the model and found success.